SHOULD I HIRE AN ATTORNEY BEFORE I AM EVEN ARRESTED?

 What Information and Evidence Should I Be Sharing with My Attorney to Help My Case?

 No person should be hiding anything from their criminal defense attorney, even if they feel it is something small or insignificant.
-Attorney needs to know about everything.
+An attorney needs to know about everything.

 For more information on Hiring an Attorney Before Arrest In New York, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (718) 989-2908 today.